Gaoyuan-Li/BENG183_HW3_2023Fall/README.md

 conda install -c bioconda subread
 ```

-We do not specify any version here to let conda select the compatible version
+We do not specify any version here to let conda select the compatible version.

 If you encounter any problem with the default settings, we recommend use the [environment.yml](https://github.com/Gaoyuan-Li/BENG183_HW3_2023Fall/blob/main/environment.yml) (tested in ubuntu 22.04) in the repository to install the environment.